Barilius auropurpureus Annandale, 1918; Devario auropurpureus (Annandale 1918); Inlecypris auropurpureus (Annandale, 1918)

 This species is peaceful but will not compete well with larger or more boisterous tankmates.

-Sexually mature females are rounder-bellied, less colourful and a little larger than males.
+Sexually mature females are more robust, less colourful, and a little larger than males.

-When in good condition they will spawn often and in a well-planted, mature aquarium it’s possible that small numbers of fry may start to appear without intervention.
+Like many small cyprinids this species scatters eggs randomly, typically among aquatic vegetation, and does not exhibit parental care.
+If the fish are in good condition they will spawn often and in a mature planted aquarium it is possible that small numbers of fry may start to appear without intervention.

 The water itself should be of slightly acidic to neutral pH with a temperature towards the upper end of the range suggested above, and an air-powered sponge filter or air stone(s) should also be included to provide oxygenation and water movement.